 I am really happy with the way it turned out and I look forward to using it on our invitations as well as my thank you notes for my bridal shower.
 I will most likely print it on pre-made labels or label sheets and then cut.
 Below, I’ve labeled it to tell you the fonts that I used for each part in case you decide to make your own.

 Another option would be to do a wrap around label and add a little monogram on the wrap-around to make it more for both you and the groom.
-Nick and I don’t live together which is why only my name is on the return label address portion.
+Nick and I don’t live together which is why only my name is on the return address labels.

 So, what do you think?
 I am happy with how they turned out, I’m looking forward to printing them and seeing them on our invitations!
 How do you plan to customize your invitations?
 Are you DIYing them altogether?